-ICF's energy consumption, which in 2019 amounted to 35,319 GJ, is mainly due to the consumption of natural gas, equal to about 47% and down 17% compared to 2018, and electricity, equal to about 48% and down 5% compared to 2018.
+ICF's energy consumption, which in 2020 amounted to 32,683 GJ, is mainly due to the consumption of natural gas, equal to about 54% and electricity, equal to about 43%.
 Natural gas is used to feed the burners of the impregnator for the generation of hot water needed in the production of the ABC Division, and the afterburner, used for the production of the solvent adhesives of the ICF Division.
 The remaining part of the consumption is for heating the working environment.
+The 6% increase compared to 2019 of natural gas consumption recorded in 2020 is due to both a greater use of the heating system in the first quarter of 2020, and the discontinued production imposed by the Covid-19 pandemic, which led to switching the plants on and off instead of regime conditions, resulting in increased consumption.
 Electricity, entirely purchased from the network, is used to power the production processes mainly for the production of toe caps and counters in the fabric department and for the lighting of the premises, consisting entirely of LED lights.
+The 17% reduction in 2020 compared to the 2019 consumption of electricity is entirely related to the Covid-19 pandemic, which caused, on the one hand, a notable reduction in production and therefore the switching off of some plants, and on the other hand, led to maximising the use of smartworking for all those activities that can be carried out at home or remotely, with a consequent reduction in electricity consumption in the offices.

-The remaining part of energy consumption (5%) is linked to the consumption of automotive fuel and in particular to the consumption of diesel oil of the company car fleet and the forklift truck used by maintenance personnel and, to a lesser extent, to the consumption of petrol relating to the company van.
+The remaining part of energy consumption (3%) is linked to the consumption of automotive fuel and in particular to the consumption of diesel oil of the company car fleet and the forklift truck used by maintenance personnel and, to a lesser extent, to the consumption of petrol relating to the company van.
+The sharp drop in fuel consumption, down by 48% in 2020 compared to 2019, is also in this case due to the Covid-19 pandemic which, during the first wave, imposed a ban on travel and business trips.